safvan041/datahub-workspace/README.md

 npm run dev
 The frontend will be running on http://localhost:3000.

+#If You Want To Run Both Servers At Once Use This From Project Root
+(for windows)
+    .\start--dev.ps1

+(for linux/macOS)
+    chmod +x start-dev.sh
+then:
+    ./start-dev.sh

 ## How to Contribute
 We follow a feature-branching Git workflow.
 All contributions should be made via pull requests.